racket/rhombus/rhombus/0000-rhombus.md

 identifier that is bound using `::` and a structure-type name is also a dot provider, and it provides access to fields of a structure instance.
-More generally, a contract that is associated to a binding or expression with `::` might give the binding or expression a dot provider.
-See [a separate document](dot-provider.md) for more information on dot providers.
+More generally, a contract that is associated to a binding or expression with `::` might make the binding or expression a dot provider.
+See [a separate document](dot-provider.md) for more information on dot providers and other static information, but only after reading the rest of this document.

 _Using `.` to reach an imported binding, as in `f2c.fahrenheit_to_celsius`, is a different kind of `.` than the infix